sakyuuga/sakyuuga.github.io/_posts/2019-03-19-Anime-Style-Talk-Event-Notes-July-1st.md

 <font color="#87CEFA"><b>Inoue:</b></font> "Speaking of Nakamura-san, I noticed that in his <a href="https://www.sakugabooru.com/post?tags=yutaka_nakamura+character_acting+">character acting animation</a>, even a simple movement looks so amazing.
 I'm confidence that my skill isn't inferior compared to him, but I have to admit that his creative power (the animation in his action) is outstanding.
 He possesses such an amazing skill and enthusiasm when drawing, that's what makes him amazing.

+<font color="#87CEFA"><b>Honda:</b></font> I noticed that recently there's a sudden surge of young animators who want to achieve what Nakamura-san has been doing (jaw-dropping action) from the get-go.
+I think it's important to remind them that super animators like Nakamura-san also started from obscurity by doing simple character acting.
+There are many youngster who neglected this basic stage.